DistributedCollective/sovryn-dapp-wiki/Text-Style-Guide.md

 - Use American English spelling of a word when the spelling varies by locale
 - Lists should always be in alphabetical, numerical, or chronological order, unless there’s a good reason for them not to be
 - The format to use for dates should be either YYYY-MM-DD if numeric (e.g 2020-12-31) or Month D(st)(th)(D, YYYY) if spelled out (e.g. January 1st or December 31, 2020)
-  - Related: all times should be communicated in HH:MM:SS UTC and specified as such to avoid the confusion of “Daylight Savings Time”, which is inconsistently implemented across the world (even within the same country) and is generally a scourge on humanity.
+  - Related: all times should be communicated in HH:MM:SS UTC and specified as such to avoid the confusion of “Daylight Savings Time”, which is inconsistently implemented across the world (even [within the same country](https://en.wikipedia.org/wiki/Daylight_saving_time_in_the_United_States#Local_DST_observance)) and is [generally a scourge on humanity](https://www.inc.com/jessica-stillman/experts-to-public-daylight-savings-time-is-a-434m-problem-we-could-easily-fix.html).
+An exception would be if there is an event being held locally in a specific time zone and there's no need to specify a time zone because all attendees will be in that time zone.
+In this case, the local time zone does not need to be specified unless the event is also being livestreamed so that people worldwide can watch online; here, both the local time zone and UTC time should be specified e.g. “17:00 EDT / 21:00 UTC”.
 - Bullet points:
   - Use a period (full stop) if a bullet point contains multiple sentences
   - Use no punctuation after bullet points that are fragment sentences and do not complete the stem